 Instructions

 - Crumble in a stock cube, add olives and capers.
-Then squeeze 3 tbsp of tomato paste in the pan, add 500ml of boiled water and stir.
+Then squeeze 3 tablespoon of tomato paste in the pan, add 500ml of boiled water and stir.
 Reduce the heat slightly and simmer until the liquid reduces by half.
 This will take 5-10 minutes.

 - Mix in chopped parsley and add your cod fillets on top.
 Now cover with a lid and cook for another 8-10 minutes, until the fish is fully cooked through.
 It may take longer if your fish fillets are very thick.